-On 26 November 2017, the Australian Government announced the introduction of a consumer data right (CDR) in Australia.
-The CDR will give consumers greater access to and control over their data.
-It will improve consumers’ ability to compare and switch between products and services, and will encourage competition between service providers, leading not only to better prices for customers but also more innovative products and services.
+On 26 November 2017, the Australian Government introduced Consumer Data Right (CDR) in Australia.
+CDR will give consumers greater access to and control over their data and will improve consumers’ ability to compare and switch between products and services.
+It will encourage competition between service providers, leading not only to better prices for customers but also more innovative products and services.

-As the lead CDR regulator, the ACCC has been given a number of new roles including:
+The ACCC has a number of roles under CDR including:

 - accrediting potential data recipients

-The OAIC are the primary complaints handler under the CDR scheme.
-The OAIC will have a range of investigative and enforcement powers to handle privacy complaints and carry out other regulatory activities with respect to privacy.
-The OAIC have released a draft version of the Privacy Safeguard Guidelines.
+The OAIC is the primary complaints handler under the CDR scheme.
+The OAIC has a range of investigative and enforcement powers to handle privacy complaints and carry out other regulatory activities with respect to privacy.

 Subscribe to updates

 Sign up to the ACCC’s consumer data right newsletter to receive updates on our consumer data right work for open banking and energy.

 For a full list of media releases, speeches and newsletters about the consumer data right, see: